Sagàs

 Sagàs (/ca/) is a small town and municipality located in Catalonia, in the comarca of Berguedà.
-It is located in the geographical area of the pre-Pyrenees.
+It is located in the geographical area of the Pre-Pyrenees.

 Population

 Sagàs is essentially a collection of farmhouses, or masies, separated by low wooded ridges and cultivated fields.
 The municipality is made up of five separate villages (Sant Andreu de Sagàs, El Carrer de Bonaire, Biure de Berguedà, La Guàrdia de Sagàs, and Valloriola) and two parishes (Sant Andreu de Sagàs and Santa Maria de la Guàrdia).
 Traditionally, the people of Sagàs made their living from agriculture.
 While this is still true for most of the inhabitants of Sagàs, the increased mechanization of farming has led to a growth in rural tourism, as well as a drop in population—the town has a growth rate of negative 10.4 percent.

 Coat of arms

+The blazon of the municipality's coat of arms is:

+Gules, a saltire Or, overall a palm frond Vert proper; for a Crest, the mural crown of a village.

+The arms were approved on June 2, 2026, and it was officially adopted when it was published in the Diari Oficial de la Generalitat de Catalunya no. 9681 on June 8, 2026.